MicrosoftDocs/architecture-center/docs/solution-ideas/articles/ai-at-the-edge-disconnected-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

-Use edge AI when disconnected from the internet and move your AI models to the edge with this solution architecture that includes Azure Stack Hub.
+This solution architecture allows you to use edge AI when disconnected from the internet and move your AI models to the edge.

 ## Architecture